 Alepisauridae

 Lancetfishes – Elongate, slender, and laterally compressed.
-The mouth is large and toothy and extends past the large eyes.
-The dorsal fin is long-based and sail-like.
-A small adipose fin is present.
-The caudal peduncle has a lateral keel (Kells and Carpenter 2011).
+Mouth large and toothy, extending past the large eyes.
+Dorsal fin long-based and sail-like.
+Small adipose fin present.
+Caudal peduncle with a lateral keel (Kells and Carpenter 2011).

 Alopiidae